 By the spring of 2000, Dr. Donna Alexander had been recruited to begin services in Dr. Dwight Ware's office space.
 Dedra Roberts worked as the first dental assistant and Beth Whittington as receptionist.

-The present facility quickly became too small and the Health Foundation stepped in to help.
+That facility quickly became too small and the Health Foundation stepped in to help.
 Remodeling began in the part of West Park previously occupied by Sky City.
 Dr. Steve Jackson, chair of the clinic facilities committee, coordinated plans with Alvin Sturdivant, who served as the volunteer superintendent of the project.

-In March 2001, the Wilkes Public Health Dental Clinic opened in it's permanent office at West Park.
+In March 2001, the Wilkes Public Health Dental Clinic opened in its permanent office at West Park.
 The new office allowed the clinic to double the treatment space and increase the staff to two dentists and support staff.
 Dr. Mona Curran was hired during the summer to begin practicing in September.
 This allowed for a sufficient increase in patient care.

 Additionally, due to another grant from the Health Foundation, a Mobile Dental Clinic capable of serving children at the schools was purchased and began serving children in the Fall of 2001.
 Boomer-Ferguson was the first school to host the Mobile Dental Clinic.
 Administrators in the Wilkes County School System have been instrumental in lending support to the project.

 By the summer of 2002, the Wilkes Dental Consortium realized that a third dentist was needed to keep both clinics fully operational.
-Dr. Evelyn Salgado joined the practice and brought better communication for the latino patients.
+Dr. Evelyn Salgado joined the practice and brought better communication for the Latino patients.
 As the practice grew the need for additional services for adult care was identified and a fourth dentist was added.